-Once MiFID II comes into effect, firms will be legally required to capture and store electronic communications in the pre-, during and post-trading phases of their business' transactions.
+Now that MiFID II has come into effect, firms are be legally required to capture and store electronic communications in the pre-, during and post-trading phases of their business' transactions.

 It is likely that, as each firm is different, a varying combination of electronic communications may be employed.
-Therefore in order to understand what you will be required to record, the first stage would be to review all electronic communications that your firm uses and understand what recording processes you already have in place for each.
+Therefore in order to understand what you are required to record, the first stage is be to review all electronic communications that your firm uses and understand what recording processes you already have in place for each.
 This stage is particularly important in identifying any gaps within your current infrastructure that you need to address immediately.

-The next stage would be to understand that all captured records of communication must be "complete, quality and accurate" if they are to be compliant with the Directive.
+The next stage is to understand that all captured records of communication must be "complete, quality and accurate" if they are to be compliant with the Directive.